There’s no denying it: All countries are different. But believe it or not, Japan is somehow more different than most.

 There are a lot of online shops that offer baby cots, car seats, baby carriers and many more baby amenities at affordable prices.
 There’s also some great baby food in Japan!
 Everything is in Japanese though, so best to ask your hotel receptionist to help you.
 They tend to be super friendly and happy to help.

 Most of the department stores and shopping centers in Tokyo have free stroller rentals which will give you a break from the carrier if you need.

 9. You can Rely on Japanese Department Stores

 Most department stores in Japan are extremely baby-friendly.
 They have nurseries with changing tables, and private rooms for breastfeeding.
 Some of the well-known stores with these amenities include; Daimaru, Isetan, Matsuya and Mitsukoshi.

 For food and baby supplies we often found it best to head to the drug stores instead of the supermarkets.
 Drug stores are an excellent source of baby supplies and you can typically find them easily.
 They will sell your pre-packaged baby food, formulae, baby snacks and diapers.

-Pureed Baby Food: Our baby didn’t like the Japanese baby purees, so make sure you pack your own just as a backup.
+Pureed Baby Food: Our baby didn’t like the Japanese baby food and purees, so make sure you pack your own just as a backup.